 Ten more minutes on the highway and you're in Masterton, the largest town in the Wairarapa with lots of shopping, restaurants, entertainment and accommodation.

-Masterton's also the perfect base for trips to the glorious beaches of Castlepoint and Riversdale, superb scenery and tramping at Mount Holdsworth, visiting the white kiwi at Pukaha Mount Bruce or the mighty Tui Brewery.
+Masterton's also the perfect base for trips to the glorious beaches of Castlepoint and Riversdale, superb scenery and tramping at Mount Holdsworth, visiting the white kiwi at Pukaha National Wildlife Centre or the mighty Tui Brewery.